APPLY NOW

 How long we hold your personal data for will vary.
 The retention period will be determined by various criteria including:

-• the purpose for which we are using it – we will need to keep the data for as long as is necessary for that purpose; and
+• the purpose for which we are using it (including any contractual and/or business relationships with you) – we will need to keep the data for as long as is necessary for that purpose;

 YOUR RIGHTS